MrMelon54/better-event-chests-fabric/README.md

 Changes the textures used for Enderchests and trapped chests at Christmas as vanilla uses the same texture.

-My textures are probably trash but I'm a programmer not an artist.
+My textures are probably trash, but I'm a programmer not an artist.

 You can change when Christmas chests appear (from v1.0.1 onward):